olliw42/mLRS/README.md

 Typical specs could be 'plenty' of full-resolution RC channels, with 50 Hz update rate and serial data rates of about 3-5 kBytes/s at 2.4 GHz.

-Many LRS or radio links with telemetry exist, among them open source projects such as SiK radios, OpenLRS, ExpressLRS, but also befinitiv wifibroadcast based projects like OpenHD or Ruby, closed source hobbyist projects such as UltimateLRS, QczekLRS, as well as commercial systems such as DragonLink, RFD900, Dronee Zoon, Siyi, but also TBS Crossfire and alike.
+Many LRS or radio links with telemetry exist, among them open source projects such as SiK radios, OpenLRS, ExpressLRS, but also befinitiv wifibroadcast based projects like OpenHD or Ruby, closed source hobbyist projects such as UltimateLRS, QczekLRS, as well as commercial systems such as DragonLink, RFD900, Dronee Zoon, Siyi, and also TBS Crossfire and alike.

-However, while all these systems are truely excellent and achieve their goals, and some of them are indeed close to what the project aims at, none of them checks all points, like
+However, while all these systems are truely excellent and achieve their goals, and some of them are indeed close to what the project aims at, none of them checks all boxes, like
 - relatively cheap
 - 2.4 GHz, 915/868 MHz, 433 MHz/70 cm
 - LoRa
 - full-duplex serial link with sufficient data rate
 - plenty full-size RC channels
 - open source
-- rich features for Mavlink systems
+- rich features and outstanding performance for Mavlink systems

 The mLRS project fills this gap.